orlcar/sqlalchemy-climate-analysis/README.md

 # Climate Analysis

-In this project, Python and SQLAlchemy were used to analyze the climate in Hawaii in order to plan a long holiday vacation in Honolulu, Hawaii.
+In this project, Pandas, Matplotlib, and SQLAlchemy were used to analyze the climate in Hawaii in order to plan a long holiday vacation in Honolulu, Hawaii.
 A Flask API was created based on the queries used for climate analysis and data exploration of the climate database.